Mindhunters: Reception

-Mindhunters received generally negative reviews and it currently holds a 24% rating on Rotten Tomatoes; the consensus states: "A retread of Ten Little Indians that lacks the source material's wit."
+Mindhunters received generally negative reviews and it currently holds a 25% rating on Rotten Tomatoes; the consensus states: "A retread of Ten Little Indians that lacks the source material's wit."
 On Metacritic, which uses an average of the critics' reviews, the film scored 33/100, indicating "generally unfavorable" reviews.

 Roger Ebert, of the Chicago Sun-Times, gave Mindhunters 2½ stars.
 His comments were: "I will leave you with only one clue.
-In 'House of Wax', which opened last week, the movie theater is playing 'What Ever Happened to Baby Jane?'.
-In this movie, the theater marquee advertises 'The Third Man'.
+In House of Wax, which opened last week, the movie theater is playing What Ever Happened to Baby Jane?
+In this movie, the theater marquee advertises The Third Man.
 No, the male characters are not numbered in order, so you can't figure it out that way, nor is the killer necessarily a woman.
 So think real hard.
-What else do you know about 'The Third Man'?
-If you have never seen 'The Third Man', I urge you to rent it immediately, as a preparation (or substitute) for 'Mindhunters'."
+What else do you know about The Third Man?
+If you have never seen The Third Man, I urge you to rent it immediately, as a preparation (or substitute) for Mindhunters".

+Release and legacy

+In a 2024 interview with SlashFilm, director Renny Harlin reflected on the troubled release of Mindhunters.
+He explained that, although the team had put significant effort into the film and believed it had strong potential, its release was severely impacted by the sale of Miramax and Dimension Films to Disney.
+As a result of the studio transition, the film "didn't really have a release," which Harlin described as "extremely frustrating."
+He noted that it ended up in "kind of a limbo," like many other projects caught in the aftermath of the acquisition.